-The Company relies on specialized skills and knowledge to gather, interpret and process geological and geophysical data, design, drill and complete wells, and numerous additional activities required to explore for, and potentially produce, oil and natural gas.
+The Company requires experienced professionals with specialized skills and knowledge to gather, interpret and process geological and geophysical data, design, drill and complete wells, and numerous additional activities required to explore for, and potentially produce, oil and natural gas.
+This includes experienced professionals with specialist data analytical skills, mathematical and computer skills, and a solid knowledge of geological information, such as seismic and electromagnetic methods, and rock properties to assist in determining which areas should be explored, and while drilling methods will be most effective.

+The Company's directors are comprised of seasoned veterans with successful track records in the oil and gas industry.
+An experienced management team with regional and sector experience leads Africa Energy.
+In addition, the Company has a proven technical team of geologists and geophysicists from Africa Oil and Tullow who have worked together in various countries in Africa, and who have stratigraphic trap play and rift play expertise.
 The Company employs a strategy of contracting consultants and other service providers to supplement the skills and knowledge of its permanent staff in order to provide the specialized skills and knowledge to undertake its oil and natural gas operations efficiently and effectively.